 Telemedicine was already a relatively small but growing area of healthcare before the coronavirus pandemic.
 But now its use and related modalities have exploded.

 Doctor appointments via video visits are gaining acceptance with the public and large companies, too.
 In fact, a survey from Willis Towers Watson found almost 90 percent of employers polled are now promoting the use of telemedicine, including virtual healthcare visits.
-And the number of telehealth doctor and nurse visits could surpass one billion by the end of 2020, with 900 million related to the pandemic, according to a Forrester Research report.
+In 2021, 37 percent of American adults used telemedicine.

-Telemedicine is playing a key role in the diagnosing of people with the novel coronavirus and getting them quickly to appropriate medical care.
-The use of telemedicine at LCMC Health in New Orleans, a city with the second highest number of COVID-19 patients per capita in the U.S. at the time this article was published, is a case in point, and the protocols used there could well transfer over to other potential emergency situations going forward.
+Telemedicine is playing a key role in the diagnosing of people with COVID and getting them quickly to appropriate medical care.
+The use of telemedicine at LCMC Health in New Orleans, a city with the second highest number of COVID-19 patients per capita in the U.S. in mid-2020, is a case in point, and the protocols used there could well transfer over to other potential emergency situations going forward.